 - Facilitate Nutrition Education to Communities During a Homestay on the Shores of Lake Titicaca

-Adventure and education collide during our three-month journey through the lush jungles, dizzying heights and breathtaking coasts of Costa Rica, Ecuador and Peru.
+Adventure and education collide during our three-month journey through the lush jungles, dizzying heights and breathtaking coasts of Costa Rica, Peru, Ecuador and The Galapagos.
 Our Latin America Gap Program takes advantage of our nearly 20 year history of exploration and service in Latin America and opens doors unimagined by the casual traveler.
 Tucked away in a remote mountain village in Costa Rica, we discover the simplicity of “pura vida” working alongside our generous hosts to improve the village’s infrastructure.
 Flying through the forest canopy on ziplines, the vibrancy of life in the jungle beckons to us in the calls of toucans and howler monkeys.
 Partnering with local biologists on Costa Rica’s Pacific Coast, we witness the impact of human populations on the natural world.
-Navigate Ecuador’s Amazon jungle by canoe and partner with a local politician to explore the effects gold mining is having on the environment and indigenous communities.
+Navigating Ecuador’s Amazon jungle by canoe, we partner with a local politician to explore the effects that petroleum drilling and gold mining are having on the environment and indigenous communities.
+Exploring the breathtaking biodiversity of the Galapagos Islands, we swim, snorkel and mingle with prehistoric lava lizards, flamingos, blue-footed boobies, and baby sea lion pups.
 Treading in the footsteps of the Inca, we gain insight into an ancient culture as we explore the ancient ruins of Machu Picchu in Peru.
 The abundance of life around us underscores the rich and unforgettable experiences of this Latin America Gap Semester.

-We begin our semester with a Gap orientation in San Francisco, California.
+We begin our Latin America Gap program with a Gap orientation in San Francisco, California.
 After a welcoming BBQ with all ARCC Gap programs, we settle into our Latin America group, getting to know one another and our instructors.
 Together we map out our itinerary and set both individual and group goals for the duration of the program.
 We introduce our curriculum and brainstorm ideas for our individual Capstone projects, all the while coming together as a traveling community.

 Orientation, Rainforest Exploration and Whitewater Rafting